aleksimo/techwriter/docs/examples/dw.md

     - HTML is included by default.
     - Non-HTML file types do not have the same metadata and tagging.
 Excluding them reduces the number of articles to review and false hits by 50% without increasing the risk of missing a true hit.

+After setting the **Input** parameters, click **Next** to go to the following step of the wizard.

 ### Investigation step

-After setting the Input parameters, click **Next** to go to the following step of the wizard.
+In the following step, specify the following parameters:

 - **ML Model Version**.
 Select the model version to use.
 The latest model is selected by default.